FEI38750/MTD/README.md

 ### Notes
 * 10x and Dropseq use paired end sequence.
 The second fastq file contains transcript's sequences (e.g., 98bp length).
 Please run MTD_singleCell.sh for the second reads.
 * -i [path/to/Input_folder] contains the single-cell RNAseq raw data in fastq format (accepted: fastq, fastq.gz, fq, fq.gz).
 For example: ~/scRNAseq_rawData/ contains Scsample1_1.fastq and Scsample1_2.fastq for sample Scsample1.
-* The paried fastq files must be named start with the sample name followed by "_1" and "_2".
+* The paired fastq files must be named starting with the sample name followed by "_1" and "_2".
 For example, Scsample1_1.fastq and Scsample1_2.fastq are paired end fastq files for Scsample1.
 Scsample1_1.fastq contains barcodes (e.g., 26bp length) and Scsample1_1.fastq contains transcript's sequences (e.g., 98bp length).

 # Licence
 This software is freely available for academic users.
 Usage for commercial purposes is not allowed.
 Please refer to the LICENCE page.